Evaluation of Telehealth Services on Mental Health Outcomes for People with Intellectual Disabilities

 What is telehealth?

 Telehealth is a way to provide services to people using video, internet, or phone.
-Our team worked together with people with IDD, family caregivers, and providers to make sure START telehealth services work for enrollees and their families.

 With the help of research partners, the study team developed telehealth guidelines to provide best practices for activation of telehealth services and supports for people with intellectual and developmental disabilities and mental health service experiences (IDD-MH).
 It is available for download.